 Requirements for the Trenching Contractor License

-To get a trenching contractor license in California, you must prove a minimum of 4 years journeyman level experience and pass a two part state exam with the Contractor State License Board.
+To get a trenching contractor license in California, you must prove a minimum of 4 years of journeyman level experience and pass a two-part state exam with the Contractor State License Board.

-To qualify for an exam date you must meet the the following requirements
+To qualify for an exam date you must meet the following requirements

 You must also have:

 - A Qualifying Individual to sign off on your experience

 - A way to prove your experience if the state asks for documentation